 You can learn more about chunks and how they came to be in this blog post.

-If you've used the Rerun SDK before, you know it doesn't actually force to manually craft these chunks byte by byte - that would be rather cumbersome!
+If you've used the Rerun SDK before, you know it doesn't actually force you to craft these chunks manually, which would be rather cumbersome!

-How does one creates and stores chunks in Rerun, then?
+How does one create and store chunks in Rerun, then?

 """